 The GTC Class in OPTIMA's Search for the Ultimate Street Car, presented by Advance Auto Parts, focuses on two-wheel drive compact vehicles that have a maximum wheelbase of 107 inches and the 2019 season looks to be the most-competitive to date!
-Last year, four different cars ended up running at least three events, which allowed them to compete for the Class Championship.
+Last year, four different cars ended up running at least three events, which allowed them to compete for the class championship.

 While there were a few GTC cars that were able to eclipse the 400-point mark at events during the regular season, Brian Johns' '93 Mazda RX-7 was the only one to do it three times, which resulted in a dominant 1,342-point performance for the regular season, the class championship and the Class Cup at the OPTIMA Ultimate Street Car Invitational (OUSCI).

-Johns is signed up to defend his championship, but he could have double the competition in 2019.
+Johns is signed up to defend his championship, but he could have twice as much competition in 2019.
 Seven GTC cars are currently signed up to run in at least three events and Jeff Schwartz, who qualified for the OUSCI at Daytona, is now looking to find his way into two more fields and make a run at the championship.
 Currently, Sammy Valafar's 2000 Mazda Miata leads the points chase after his 407-point performance in Las Vegas, but Thomas Litton's Miata is signed up for three more events, which could help him significantly add to his point totals.
 Dayton de la Houssaye is also signed up for two more events, but he can't afford to miss the first day as he did at Daytona, if he wants to make a run at the championship.

 We thought we might see Doug Wind's Neon at Daytona, but he wasn't able to make that event.
 He is signed up for three more and has a championship resume to put his alpha skittle in serious contention for the title.
 The GTC Class continues to be one of the most-diverse classes in the series, including the entries of Jason Goodick's 2004 Toyota MR2 and Angela Barnhouse's 2005 Honda S2000, which will also both be in contention for a championship in 2019.
 Regardless of what the make or model is, all the cars we've mentioned so far have one thing in common- they are likely locks for invitations to the 2019 OUSCI.